 - Thorough Assessment and Diagnosis: We perform in-depth assessments to identify the underlying cause of the injury, ensuring an accurate diagnosis.

 - Continuous Monitoring and Progress Tracking: Throughout the rehabilitation process, our physical therapists closely monitor your progress, making necessary adjustments to the treatment plan.
-This ongoing support helps ensure a safe and effective recovery.
+This ongoing support helps ensure a safe and efficient recovery.

 Other services we offer in Florissant, MO include:

-- Herniated Disc Treatment
+- Sciatica Treatment

-- ACL Rehabilitation
+- Stroke Rehabilitation

-- Total Knee Replacement Physical Therapy
+- Hip Replacement Physical Therapy

 Getting Back to Running After Your Injury

-Returning to running after an injury demands a careful and gradual approach to ensure long-term success and avoid further injury.
+Returning to running after an injury requires a careful and gradual approach to ensure long-term success and prevent re-injury.
 Here are key steps to follow:

 - Use Appropriate Footwear: Invest in reliable running shoes that provide sufficient support and cushioning.
 Replace them regularly to avoid wear and tear that could lead to injury.